The NHS is offering everyone aged 5 and over the COVID-19 vaccine.

 Appointments for children aged 5-16 are available at selected vaccination centres and pharmacies.
 They can be booked online on the NHS website.

 Walk-in vaccination clinics

-For the most up to date list of walk-in clinics in the Tees Valley, visit the North East and North Cumbria ICB website.
+For the most up to date list of walk-in clinics in the Tees Valley, visit the North East and North Cumbria NHS website.

 Further information about the vaccination

 There are a number of information leaflets and guides available with further information and advice:

 - leaflets about the booster vaccination are available on the COVID-19 vaccination booster dose resources page on GOV.UK